Citizen’s Advice, EKCHFT and KMPT, Kent Police, Kent Fire & Rescue Service

 Our mission

-• To empower BAME communities in Canterbury and district.
+• To empower ethnic minority individuals and communities in the Canterbury District.

-• To be a voice for BAME communities and break down social & cultural barriers.
+• To be a voice for local ethnic groups and promote cultural cohesion.

-• To facilitate a better understanding of BAME cultures and promote community cohesion.
+• To facilitate a better understanding of ethnic minority cultures and heritage.

-• To enable BAME to actively participate in civil society and decision making processes
+• To enable our service users to actively participate in local initiatives and access available services

 Service User Focused